 - This is particularly relevant as more organizations seek to embrace greater transparency and compliance in their operations, which are not overnight accomplishments.

 - The downfall of a corporate leader is often the most complex challenge for communications executives as the impact reverberates throughout the organization.
-Proper crisis planning, fortified by a succession plan, is vital.
+Proper crisis planning, fortified by a succession plan and a thought leadership strategy, is vital.

 Learn more about Montieth & Company’s crisis communications and issues management practice.